holepunchto/pear-electron/DEVELOPMENT.md

 # [ pear://dqgs5prptqozgwzanes31atf1imzbf5dfg4tgpgkp5mke83oziyy ]
 ```

-Given the output your bootstrap link in package.json should look like:
+Based on the output, the bootstrap link in package.json should be updated as follows:

 ```js
 "pear": {